Funerary art in Puritan New England

+of the early headstone designs reflect the British Puritan and Anglo-Saxon religious cultures.

-The earliest Puritan graves in the New England states of Maine, Vermont, New Hampshire, Massachusetts, Connecticut and Rhode Island, were usually dug without planning in designated local burial grounds, and sometimes marked with upright slate, sandstone or granite stones containing factual but inelegant inscriptions.
-Subsequent generations decorated their stone headstones with carvings; most dramatically with depictions of death's head, a stylized skull sometimes with wings or crossed bones.
+The earliest Puritan graves in the New England states of Maine, Vermont, New Hampshire, Massachusetts, Connecticut and Rhode Island, were usually dug without planning, in designated local burial grounds.
+They were mostly unmarked but sometimes given upright slate, sandstone or granite stones containing factual but often inelegant and blunt inscriptions.
+Later generations decorated their headstones with carvings, most dramatically in the late 17th century with depictions of death's head, a stylized skull, sometimes with wings or crossed bones.

-Later examples show the deceased carried by the wings, supposedly taking their soul to heaven.
-From the 1690s the imagery becomes less severe, and began to include winged cherubs (known as "soul effigies") who had fuller faces and rounder and more life-sized eyes and mouths.
+Other examples show the deceased carried by the wings, which supposedly took the soul to heaven.
+From the 1690s, the imagery became less severe and began to include winged cherubs (known as "soul effigies") who had fuller faces and rounder and more life-sized eyes and mouths.
 In headstones dating from the Federalist Era, the rise of secularism saw the prominence of urn and willow imagery.

 Stonecarvers

-The craftsmen and woman who first designed and built the early headstones were generalists tradesmen who also worked as smiths, leather-workers or printers.
-They tended to work locally; there are no known journeyman or itinerant carvers producing across a wide geographical area.
-A significant number of surviving headstones share a decorative traditions, which some variation between regions.
-The oldest known full time grave carver in the Colonies was George Griswold (1633-1704) of Windsor, Connecticut who was carving markers from the 1640s until the 1690s.
-The oldest surviving example of Griswold's work is an enclosed table type marker dated 1644 for the Reverend Ephraim Huit of the First Church of Windsor.
-The Boston region was increasing in population rapidly in the mid to late 17th century and soon a full time grave carver was needed.
-While his identity is unknown, the earliest career carver in the Boston region carved from 1665 until the turn of the century and had the names of "The Old Stone Cutter", “The Charlestown Master” and "The Old Stone Cutter of Charlestown"”.
-Two of his known apprentices, William Mumford and Joseph Lamson later went on to become very successful carvers in the region.
+The craftsmen who built the early headstones were generalist tradesmen who also worked as smiths, leather-workers or printers.
+They tended to work locally rather than as itinerant journeyman.
+Many surviving headstones share decorative traditions, although with some variation between regions.
+The oldest known full-time colonial grave carver was George Griswold (1633-1704) of Windsor, Connecticut, active between the 1640s and 1690s.
+His earliest surviving work is an enclosed 1644 table marker for the Reverend Ephraim Huit of the First Church of Windsor.
+The Boston region was increasing rapidly in population in the mid to late 17th century, leading to the need for full-time grave carvers.
+While the names of these carvers are unknown, the earliest identified "hand" worked from 1665 until the turn of the century and is known by the names of the "Old Stone Cutter", “Charlestown Master”, or "Old Stone Cutter of Charlestown".
+Two of his known apprentices—William Mumford and Joseph Lamson— built their own workshops.

-Through probate documentation, newspaper announcements and inscripted signatures, researches have been able to associate more carvers behind particular headstones with identifiable historical people.
-Although some 300 individual carvers working in New England have been identified, not much is known about the majority of them, with some exceptions including John Lamson of Ipswich, Gershom Bartlett of Bolton, William Mumford of Boston, Josiah Manning and his sons Fredrick and Rockwell of Windham, John Zuricher of Manhattan, the James Foster family of Dorchester, The Stevens Family of Newport, and Nathaniel Holmes (active c.
+Through probate documentation, newspapers and inscriptions, historians have identified individual carvers behind particular headstones.
+Some 300 carvers working in New England have been identified, alkthough very little is known about the majority of them.
+Exceptions include John Lamson of Ipswich, Gershom Bartlett of Bolton, William Mumford of Boston, Josiah Manning and his sons Fredrick and Rockwell of Franklin, John Zuricher of Manhattan, the James Foster family of Dorchester, The Stevens Family of Newport, and Nathaniel Holmes (active c.
 1805) of Plymouth among others.
+Other successful early stone carvers include Gershom Bartlett (1723 – 1798) and Zerubbabel Collins (1733–1797).